ardanlabs/gotraining/topics/go/language/pointers/README.md

 * "Value of", what's in the box.
 "Address of" ( **&** ), where is the box.
 * The (*) operator declares a pointer variable and the "Value that the pointer points to".

+## Escape Analysis

+* When a value could be referenced after the function that constructs the value returns.
+* When the compiler determines a value is too large to fit on the stack.
+* When the compiler doesn’t know the size of a value at compile time.

 ## Garbage Collection

 The design of the Go GC has changed over the years: